 Schematic for custom audio compressor cable.

-(Small technical note: if the "Williams Sound Console Jack" touches anything metallic, the sound cuts off.
-So keep that jack taped over unless you actually need it.)
+- Weird behavior.
+If the "Williams Sound Console Jack" touches anything metallic, the sound cuts off.
+So keep that jack taped over unless you actually need it.

 My custom cable, based on the schematic.